isomerpages/psd-psf/index.md

           date: 08 July 2025
           announcement: Kick off PSF with messages from our leaders, a trivia quiz, live performance, and the Public Service Pledge.
-Most importantly, celebrate the outstanding PST Award winners and our transformation journey as One Public Service - plus, enjoy great refreshments and win prizes!
+Most importantly, celebrate the outstanding achievements of the PST Award winners and our transformation journey as One Public Service - plus, enjoy great refreshments and win prizes!
           link_text: Learn more
           link_url: /spark-8-july/
         - title: PST Convention @ SUTD